pickyourtrail_logo

 12. Mahanakhon SkyWalk

-• Best for: Couples, skyline photography, sunset views
+• Best for: Couples, photographers, families, and sunset views

 • Nearest BTS: Chong Nonsi BTS

-• Best time to visit: One hour before sunset
+• Best time to visit: Around one hour before sunset

 Family-Friendly Places to Visit in Bangkok